socketsupply/secret-local-storage/README.md

 #### `secretKey.secretKey`

-The secret key used for encryption and child key derivation.
+A 32 byte secret key used for encryption and child key derivation.

 #### `secureStorage.storage`